explainers-by-googlers/cross-origin-storage/README.md

 ### Human-readable descriptions

-A valid human-readable description is a string that is not an empty string
+A valid human-readable description is a string that is not an empty string and that doesn't contain linebreaks or control characters.

 ## Open questions

 ### Concurrency

-What should happen if two tabs depend on the same resource, check COS, see it's not there, and start downloading?
+What should happen if two tabs depend on the same file, check COS, see the file is not in COS, and start downloading?
 Should this be handled smartly?
 How often does this happen in practice?
 In the worst case, the file gets downloaded twice, but would then still only be stored once.

-### Minimum resource size
+### Minimum file size

-Should there be a required minimum resource size for a resource to be eligible for COS?
-Most likely not, since it would be trivial to inflate the file size of non-qualifying resources by adding space characters or comments.
-The assumption is that the required prompting would be scary enough for websites to only use COS for resources where it really makes sense to have them available cross-origin, that is, where they could profit themselves from using a potentially already cached version rather than downloading their own version from the network.
+Should there be a required minimum file size for a file to be eligible for COS?
+Most likely not, since it would be trivial to inflate the file size of non-qualifying files by adding space characters or comments.
+The assumption is that the required prompting would be scary enough for websites to only use COS for files where it really makes sense to have them available cross-origin, that is, where they could profit themselves from using a potentially already cached version rather than downloading their own version from the network.

 ### Handling of eviction

-Browsers should likely treat resources in COS under the same conditions as if they were [`persist()`](https://storage.spec.whatwg.org/#dom-storagemanager-persist)ed as per the Storage Living Standard.
+Browsers should likely treat files in COS under the same conditions as if they were [`persist()`](https://storage.spec.whatwg.org/#dom-storagemanager-persist)ed as per the Storage Living Standard.

-User agents are envisioned to offer browser settings UI for the user to see what resources are stored in COS and what origins recently have used each resource.
-Based on this stored information about the origins having last used a resource, the UI would let the user decide to delete a resource from COS.
+User agents are envisioned to offer browser settings UI for the user to see what files are stored in COS and what origins recently have used each file.
+Based on this stored information about the origins having last used a file, the UI would let the user decide to delete a file from COS.

 Under critical storage pressure, user agents could offer a manual dialog that invites the user to manually free up storage.

-When the user clears site data, all usage tracking associated with the origin is removed from resources in COS.
-If a resource in COS, after the removal of usage data, is deemed unused, the user agent may delete it from COS.
+When the user clears site data, all usage tracking associated with the origin is removed from files in COS.
+If a file in COS, after the removal of usage data, is deemed unused, the user agent may delete it from COS.

 ### Out-of-bounds access

-If a user already has manually downloaded a resource like a large AI model, should the browser offer a way to let the user put the resource in COS?
+If a user already has manually downloaded a file like a large AI model, should the browser offer a way to let the user put the file in COS?
 Most likely this doesn't even need specifying, but could just be an affordance provided by the user-agent.

 ## Considered alternatives